- -- - -- - -- - -- - -- - -- - -- - -- - -- -

 Great Scott !
 This is good chicken !

 What we really wanted to see was the square from the first movie of the trilogy.
 In the movie, Marty McFly (Michael J. Fox) time travels from 1985 back to the year 1955.
 The square is changed to reflect the town of Hill Valley in both of those years.
 In the sequel, Back To The Future II, he goes forward 30 years to the year 2015 and the town has changed again.
 Unfortunately, Universal has also undergone some changes and many of the buildings are not the same as they were during filming in the 1980s.
 Some were changed on purpose and others were lost during a fire in 2008.
+Back To The Future III also features the clock tower, but mainly in an opening flashback of sorts.
 Anyways, on with the tour!

 Hello?
 Hello?
 Anybody home?
 Think, McFly